Rockin' Rudolph

-Rockin’ Rudolph is the third Christmas album by The Brian Setzer Orchestra, released on October 16, 2015, through Surfdog Records.
-Produced by Peter Collins, it is the band's first Christmas album in ten years.
+Rockin' Rudolph is the third Christmas album by The Brian Setzer Orchestra, released on October 16, 2015, through Surfdog Records.
+Produced by Peter Collins, it is the band's first Christmas album in ten years and their most recent album to date.

 Promotion

 In support of the album, The Brian Setzer Orchestra embarked on the 12th Annual Christmas Rocks!
 Tour.
 In the midst of the tour they performed at an invitation-only event for SiriusXM at The Hard Rock Café in Times Square.
 The concert was broadcast across SiriusXM channels in the days that followed.

 Critical reception

-Rockin' Rudolph received mostly positive reviews from music critics.
-Stephen Thomas Erlewine of AllMusic rated the album three out of five stars and states: "Rockin' Rudolph deserves to sit proudly alongside the Brian Setzer Orchestra's other five Christmas albums because it serves up snazzy seasonal swingers, tunes that revel in their retro-kitsch."
+Stephen Thomas Erlewine of AllMusic rated the album three out of five stars and states: "Rockin' Rudolph deserves to sit proudly alongside the Brian Setzer Orchestra's other Christmas albums because it serves up snazzy seasonal swingers, tunes that revel in their retro-kitsch."